practicalli/clojure-web-services/create-a-handler-function/if-function.md

 Clojure has an `if` function that evaluates an expresssion.
 If that expression is true, then the first value is returned, if false then the second argument is returned.

-In psudo-code, the `if` function in Clojure works as follows
+In pseudo-code, the `if` function in Clojure works as follows

 ```
   If (this expression is true ?)